jonsofte/ip-watcher/Readme.md

 The Application Service Principal is now ready to accept requests

-### Generate a pfx file to be used in the application for authentication to the newly created
+### Generate a PFX Certificate to be used in the service

 ``` sh
 # Service Princial.
 When requested to enter and create a new password, take note of the password